What is Informatics?

 Phase 2 of Ocean Informatics at WHOI began in 2013 with the "Coping with Your Data Workshop" (see Events page).
 The Ocean Informatics Advisory Group currently consists of Stace Beaulieu (coordinator of the group, in Biology Dept.), Cyndy Chandler (MCG), Joe Futrelle (AOPE), and Lisa Raymond (Co-Director MBLWHOI Library).
 Please feel free to contact any member of the group with questions.
 You may also email or join the data-mongers email list (http://mailman.whoi.edu/mailman/listinfo/data-mongers), the WHOI Software Mailing List (http://mailman.whoi.edu/mailman/listinfo/whoi-software), or the bioinformatics email list (http://mailman.whoi.edu/mailman/listinfo/bioinformatics-users).
 Also, please contact us if you are interested in joining the Advisory Group.

-Phase 1 was active from 2009-2013, led by a 4-person team, the Ocean Informatics Working Group.
+Phase 1 was active from 2009-2013, led by a 4-person Ocean Informatics Working Group.
 This Working Group recommended a strategy and an action plan to build a robust data informatics infrastructure at WHOI.
 Thanks to a modest budget provided by the WHOI directorate alongside synergistic staff resources provided by the Rensselaer Polytechnic Institute (RPI), the group achieved its initial core mission of initiating and expanding a basic Ocean Informatics infrastructure at WHOI.
 The group and partners brought in external support, established new collaborations, and produced a suite of software tools along with other accomplishments detailed in a final report (see Phase 1 page).